 Putting oneself in the client’s shoes is a principle that governs the whole process of designing the economic model.
-It must guide and motivate all our choices: value proposition, distribution channels, client relationship, revenue stream. […] There is no successful innovation without thorough knowledge of the consumer – environment, routines, concerns and aspirations.
+It must guide and motivate all our choices: value proposition, distribution channels, client relationship, revenue stream. […] There is no successful innovation without a thorough knowledge of the consumer – environment, routines, concerns, and aspirations.

 We also need to know which consumers to listen to and which ones to ignore.